The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-Given the close parallels between the near-horizon geometry of the extremal BTZ black hole \eqref{selfdualorb} and the near-horizon geometries of four-dimensional extremal black holes \eqref{GenExt}, it has been suggested in \cite{Balasubramanian:2009bg} that extremal black holes are described by a chiral limit of two-dimensional CFT.
+Given the close parallels between the near-horizon geometry of the extremal BTZ black hole~\eqref{selfdualorb} and the near-horizon geometries of four-dimensional extremal black holes~\eqref{GenExt}, it has been suggested in~\cite{Balasubramanian:2009bg} that extremal black holes are described by a chiral limit of two-dimensional CFT.
 This assumption nicely accounts for the fact that only one Virasoro algebra appears in the asymptotic symmetry algebra and it is consistent with the conjecture that no non-extremal excitations are allowed in the near-horizon limit as we discussed earlier.
-Moreover, the assumption that the chiral half of the CFT originates from a limiting DLCQ procedure is consistent with the fact that there is no natural $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant geometry in the boundary conditions \eqref{strictbc} which would be dual to the vacuum state of the CFT.
-Indeed, even in the three-dimensional example, the geometric dual to the vacuum state (the $AdS_3$ geometry) does not belong to the phase space defined in the near-horizon limit of extremal black holes.
-It remains an enigma to understand why there is no natural $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant geometry in gravity at all that is dual to the vacuum state.
+Moreover, the assumption that the chiral half of the CFT originates from a limiting DLCQ procedure is consistent with the fact that there is no natural $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant geometry in the boundary conditions~\eqref{strictbc}, which would be dual to the vacuum state of the CFT.
+Indeed, even in the three-dimensional example, the geometric dual to the vacuum state (the AdS\sub{3} geometry) does not belong to the phase space defined in the near-horizon limit of extremal black holes.
+However, here there is no natural $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant geometry which would be dual to the vacuum state due to the warping.
+This leads to considering a deformed $2d$ CFT which in the DLCQ limit would reproduce the growth of states.